ElliottBarlow/Hackathon-Website/README.md

 ## Features

 - Different Website Pages include: Home Page, Resource Page
-- Get Notifications For Natural Disasters Near You Using National Weather Services
+- Get A Warning For Natural Disasters Near You Using National Weather Services
 - Gets Your Location Using A Geolocation Api
 -